-The seminars will take place during the first two terms and all first year PRS students are required to participate.
-The detailed schedule will be provided at the beginning of the academic year together with specifications of what assignments will be needed by when.
-The first main assignment early in the first term will be to present an outline of the proposed doctoral research project.
-Later in Michaelmas term a literature review is required.
+The seminars will take place during the first two terms.
+All PRS students are required to participate.
+The detailed schedule will be provided at the beginning of the academic year together with specifications of assignments.
+The first major assignment early in the first term will be to present an outline of the proposed doctoral research project.
+Later in Michaelmas Term a literature review is required.
 Discussion of methodology and final presentations, including detailed project specifications and perhaps initial results will be in Hilary term.